Renault Kwid: Dongfeng brands-badged models

 Alongside the production version of the City K-ZE, Dongfeng Nissan showed off their version of an electric Kwid under the Venucia brand in the form of the Venucia e30.
-The e30 is essentially a badge engineered City K-ZE, sharing the same basic powertrain and design.
+Going on sale in December 2019, the e30 is essentially a badge engineered City K-ZE, sharing the same basic powertrain and design.
 The e30 name was previously used on another badged engineered EV based on the first generation Nissan Leaf.

 Dongfeng-Fengshen also unveiled the Aeolus EX1 during the 2019 Chengdu Auto Show.
-The pre-sale price range of the EX1 after subsidies is 70,000 to 80,000 yuan (~US$9813 to US$11,215).
 The EX1 is powered by an electric motor with a maximum power output of 33 kW (44 hp).
 As of December 2020, the Aeolus EX1 was relaunched as the Dongfeng EV EX1 sold under the Dongfeng EV brand.

 In July 2022, a restyled version was introduced as the Dongfeng Nano Box sold under the Dongfeng EV brand and positioned above the Dongfeng EV EX1.
 In opposite of Venucia and Aeolus models—both of them with their front end inspired on the first ICE-powered Renault Kwid design—this one is more based on the City K-ZE fascia itself, but with more original design tweaks, thanks to plastic-molded components, much cheaper to modify than steel parts.
 Despite running the same engine as the other models, Dongfeng promises the Nano Box can run 331 km (206 mi) in the Chinese test cycle.